-In cold and severe weather conditions the system may not function.
-Rain, snow, spray and large contrasts in lighting can all influence the sensor.

-- The system may not operate in areas during roadworks construction. - The system may not operate on roads with sharp bends or narrow lanes. - Do not carry out windscreen repairs in the immediate area surrounding the sensor.

-If your vehicle is fitted with a suspension kit not approved by us, the system may not function correctly.
+- In cold and severe weather conditions the system may not function.
+Rain, snow, spray and large contrasts in lighting can all influence the sensor. - The system will not operate if the sensor cannot track the road lane markings. - The system may not operate in areas during roadworks construction. - The system may not operate on roads with sharp bends or narrow lanes. - Do not carry out windscreen repairs in the immediate area surrounding the sensor. - If your vehicle is fitted with a suspension kit not approved by us, the system may not function correctly.